Thimphu: Sports

 Changlimithang Stadium, a multi-purpose stadium in Thimphu, is the National Stadium.
 The stadium that was built in 1974 to celebrate the Coronation of the fourth Druk Gyalpo, King Jigme Singye Wangchuck in 1974.
 It had a capacity to hold 10,000 spectators.
-However, it was completely refurbished in 2007 to accommodate 25,000 spectators for the Centenary of Wangchuk Dynasty rule in Bhutan and also the Coronation Celebrations of the fifth king of Bhutan, Jigme Khesar Namgyal Wangchuck, held on November 6, 2008.
+However, it was completely refurbished in 2007 to accommodate 25,000 spectators for the Centenary of Wangchuk dynasty rule in Bhutan and also the Coronation Celebrations of the fifth king of Bhutan, Jigme Khesar Namgyal Wangchuck, held on November 6, 2008.
 It now covers an area of about 11 ha.
 This was also the location where national celebrations were held from the time of the third King of Bhutan.
 Historicity of the Changlimithang ground is traced to the 1885 battle that established the political supremacy of Gongsar Ugyen Wangchuck, Bhutan's first king.
 Adjacent to the main stadium are the football ground, the cricket field and archery range.
 Numerous archery tournaments are held here with both the imported compound bows and traditional bamboo bows.
 The main stadium is used for multipurpose sports and other functions.
 A documentary film known as "The Other Final" was filmed based on a special football match arranged by FIFA that was played between the 202nd placed (out of 203 worldwide) Bhutan and 203rd-ranked Montserrat.

 Media

 The Bhutan Broadcasting Service was established in 1973 as a radio service, broadcasting on short wave nationally, and on the FM band, in Thimphu.
 It is run by the Government of Bhutan.
 The service started television broadcasts and satellite channels in 1999, during the coronation of the fourth king of Bhutan.
 Bhutan was then the last country in the world to introduce television.
 As part of the King's modernization program, cable television was introduced shortly after.
-In 2002, there were 42 TV channels under two cable operators.Kuensel was first started in Thimphu as a government bulletin in 1965, and then became a national weekly in 1986 and was the only newspaper in Bhutan until 2006 when two other news papers namely, the Bhutan Times and Bhutan Observer, were introduced.
-Kuensel, which was initially government owned, became an autonomous corporation incorporating the Royal Government Press, in 1992.
+In 2002, there were 42 TV channels under two cable operators.

+Kuensel was first started in Thimphu as a government bulletin in 1965, and then became a national weekly in 1986 and was the only newspaper in Bhutan until 2006 when two other newspapers, namely the Bhutan Times and Bhutan Observer, were introduced.
+Kuensel, which was initially government-owned, became an autonomous corporation incorporating the Royal Government Press, in 1992.
 It publishes the newspaper Kuensel in English, Nepali and Dzongkha (Bhutanese) languages.

 Radio Valley FM.
-99.9, a new private radio station has started broadcasting in Thimphu.
+99.9, a new private radio station, has started broadcasting in Thimphu.
 This is in addition to the older stations of BBS and Kuzoo FM.